String structures associated to indefinite Lie groups: The Postnikov tower, Whitehead tower, and variants

-Next, setting $\widehat{G}=\Omega\widehat{BG}$ we have $B\widehat{G}\simeq \widehat{BG}$, and this $\widehat{G}$ fits into the diagram \(\xymatrix{ \widehat{G} \ar[r] \ar[d] & {\rm pt}\ar[d]\\ G \ar[r] & K(\pi_n(G), n)\;, }\) which induces a fibration with fiber $K(\pi_n(G),n-1)$
+Next, setting $\widehat{G}\langle n-1 \rangle=\Omega(\widehat{BG}\langle n \rangle)$ we have $B(\widehat{G}\langle n-1 \rangle)\simeq \widehat{BG}\langle n \rangle$, and this $\widehat{G}\langle n-1 \rangle$ fits into the diagram \(\xymatrix{ \widehat{G}\langle n-1 \rangle \ar[r] \ar[d] & {\rm pt}\ar[d]\\ G\langle n-1 \rangle \ar[r] & K(\pi_n(G), n)\;, }\) which induces a fibration with fiber $K(\pi_n(G),n-1)$

 Since $K(\pi_n(G),n-1)$ has a group structure, then this induces \eqref{fib1} as a fiber bundle.
 In fact, this will a {\it principal fiber bundle}, the point being that the homotopy fiber of a map to a connected space $X$ is actually an $\Omega X$-principal bundle with the structure group an actual topological group representing the homotopy type of the loop space $\Omega X$.
-Furthermore, in that case, $\widehat{G}$ itself is directly defined to be the sequence in eq. \eqref{KGG} as a principal fiber bundle.

 For example, for the case $n=1$, we have $\widehat{G}={\rm Spin} (m)$ defined in terms of Clifford algebra to be the double cover of $G={\rm SO}(m)$, $m\geq 3$.